farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-parameters.md

 ### default-monitored-line-side {#default-monitored-line-side}
 This parameter defines which side(s) of a line the RAO should monitor by default (side is defined as per [PowSyBl](https://www.powsybl.org/pages/documentation/) convention), when optimizing line's flow margin.
-This parameter is ignored when the line side to monitor is defined by the native CRAC itself (e.g. when a cross-border tie-line is monitored by one TSO only, then the RAO will automatically detect on which side this TSO is).
+Note that this parameter is ignored when the line side to monitor is defined by the native CRAC itself (e.g. when a cross-border tie-line is monitored by one TSO only, then the RAO will automatically detect on which side this TSO is).
 Possible values for this parameter are:
-- "monitor-lines-on-left-side": to monitor lines on left side only (typically to be used in DC mode)
+- **monitor-lines-on-left-side** to monitor lines on left side only (typically to be used in DC-loadflow mode)
-- "monitor-lines-on-right-side": to monitor lines on right side only (alternatively in DC mode)
+- **monitor-lines-on-right-side** to monitor lines on right side only (alternatively in DC-loadflow mode)
-- "monitor-lines-on-both-sides": to monitor lines on both sides; the flow limits defined in the native CRAC file will then apply to both sides (typically to be used in AC mode)
+- **monitor-lines-on-both-sides** to monitor lines on both sides; the flow limits defined in the native CRAC file will then apply to both sides (typically to be used in AC-loadflow mode)

+> 💡  **NOTE**
+> If you don't know which option to choose, it is safest to go with **monitor-lines-on-both-sides**

-### Full example {#non-specific-parameters-example}
+### full example {#non-specific-parameters-example}
 {% capture t1_java %}
 ```java
 CracCreationParameters cracCreationParameters = new CracCreationParameters();